MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/customize/shortcuts.md

 For an article listing all the default shortcut settings, see [Microsoft Edge DevTools keyboard shortcuts][DevToolsShortcuts].
 See also [Customize DevTools][DevToolsCustomizeSettings].

-## Matching keyboard shortcuts from Microsoft Visual Studio Code
+## Match keyboard shortcuts from Microsoft Visual Studio Code

 To match the keyboard shortcut in the Microsoft Edge DevTools for an equivalent action in Visual Studio Code: